davideddr/react-native-hook-form-builder/README.md

 ### `defaultTextModals`

-Object with the default string for the text of the modal.
+Object with default string for text of the modal.

-You have to remove the `text` key from the configuration of the field.
+You have to remove `text` key from configuration of the field.

-The keys are the name of the filed in the configuration file.
+The keys are the name of fields in configuration file.

 ```js
 {
   privacy: "Static text"
 }
 ```

+### `keyboardAwareScrollViewProps`

+Object with custom props for KeyboardAwareScrollView component.

+You can see the list of possible props [here](https://github.com/APSL/react-native-keyboard-aware-scroll-view#props).

 ## Configuration